MYTH: "The flu isn't a serious disease."

 MYTH: "Only older people need a flu vaccine."

-FACTS: People who are over the age of 65, and adults and children with conditions like asthma, diabetes, heart disease, and kidney disease need to get a flu shot.
-Doctors also recommend children 6 months and older get a flu shot every year until their 5th birthday.
+FACTS: People who are over the age of 65, and adults and children with conditions like asthma, diabetes, heart disease and kidney disease need to get a flu shot.
+Doctors also recommend children 6 months and older get a flu shot every year.

 MYTH: "You must get the flu vaccine before December."